GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 identical schemas and sizes.
 The files created for the File Loader Benchmark will be reused here to run external queries on and to create BQ Managed tables with.
-The query job data is stored in the results table data-analytics-pocs.bq_benchmark_repo.results, and a DataStudio dashboard (INCLUDE NEW LINK TO SPECIFIC PAGE) is used to visualize the results.
+The query job data is stored in the results table data-analytics-pocs.bq_benchmark_repo.results, and a [DataStudio dashboard](https://datastudio.google.com/c/u/0/reporting/8f677f2e-6a50-4d68-bdea-d40576dec266/page/KC6HB) is used to visualize the results.

 #### Benchmark Parameters
 Parameters for this benchmark will include the type of table, type of query,